SWI-Prolog/packages-jpl/docs/DeploymentMacos.md

     brew install swi-prolog

-This will install prolog in `/usr/local/Cellar/swi-prolog`
+This will install SWI-Prolog (here version 7.6.4) in `/usr/local/Cellar/swi-prolog/7.6.4/`

-As the homebrew version does _not_ come with the JPL library (an issue on the homebrew github as been opened about this), the second step is therefore to buid the library from source.
-Alternatively, you can download the already compiled  [libjpl.dylib]() and copy it in:
+As the homebrew version does _not_ come with the JPL library (an [issue](https://github.com/Homebrew/homebrew-core/issues/32364) on the homebrew github as been opened about this), the second step is therefore to buid the library from source.
+Alternatively, you can download the already compiled  [libjpl.dylib](files/libjpl.dylib) (version 7.7.19) and copy it into folder:

     /usr/local/Cellar/swi-prolog/7.6.4/libexec/lib/swipl-7.6.4/lib/